epicfilemcnulty/openresty/README.md

 #### Description

-Dockerfile + APKBUILD files to build an opinionated openresty docker image.
+Dockerfile + APKBUILD files to build an opinionated openresty container image.
 Openresty is built from sources (see [apk](apk) directory).
 For the list of included/excluded nginx modules, see [openresty APKBUILD file](apk/openresty/APKBUILD).
 The resulting image will also include the following luarocks modules: